San Luis Obispo man killed in Highway 154 crash identified

 Shortly before 6 p.m., Andrade was driving a Honda Accord at a high rate of speed just east of the Lake Cachuma entrance.
 Andrade crossed over a double yellow line in attempt to pass a vehicle and crashed head-on into an oncoming car, according to the CHP.

 The collision trapped Andrade in the Accord, and fire personal needed to extricate him from the car.
-A helicopter airlifted Andrade to the hospital, where he died of his injures.
+A helicopter airlifted Andrade to the hospital, where he died of his injuries.

 While the sheriff’s office states Andrade was a San Luis Obispo resident, a GoFundMe page that is raising money for burial and medical expenses says Andrade was raised in Bakersfield and moved to Santa Maria about six months ago.